hms-dbmi/dseqr/README.md

 # drugseqr

-drugseqr (*drug-seek-R*) is an end-to-end (`fastq.gz` --> pathways, differential expression, and Connectivity Mapping) web app for bulk and 10X single-cell RNA-Seq datasets.
+drugseqr (*drug-seek-R*) is an end-to-end (`fastq.gz` --> pathways, differential expression, cell-type deconvolution, and Connectivity Mapping) web app for bulk and 10X single-cell RNA-Seq datasets.

 ## Local installation and setup